lazy-media/Reactive-Resume/README.md

 - ⏳ **Uptime**: Should be always available, minus daily restarts to check for updates (because even servers need coffee breaks).
 - 🔙 **Backups**: Weekly or monthly… _eventually_ (we’re as excited as you are).
 - 📧 **Email**: Optional!
 Use it only if you _want_ to verify or reset passwords (how _novel_).
 - 🖨️ **PDF Export**: _Yes, it actually works...kinda.
-Still working out a few bugs_ Shockingly, no "Export Failed" screens of despair here, but you do have to allow popups...
+Still working out a few bugs_ Shockingly, no "Export Failed" screens of despair here, but you do have to allow popups...and use `Letter` format for best results.

 ---